 The piles are equipped with 3D strain gauges, slope gauges and fiber optics to monitor strains.
 All gauges are connected to a data-logger set in the girder.
 The data-logger then sends information to Kedmor digitally.

 Services: Structural Monitoring

 Pier 2 is much shorter, and therefore stiffer than the other piers of this bridge.
-A special gap-element at the top of this pier enables the rest of the columns to respond prior to this pier in the event of an earthquake and by that prevent premature failure.
+A special gap-element at the top of this pier enables the rest of the columns to respond prior to this pier in the event of an earthquake and thus preventing premature failure.

-A non-linear gap element was implemented as part of a pushover analysis in order to fine-tune the over-all earthquake response of the bridge.
+A non-linear gap element was implemented as part of a pushover analysis in order to fine-tune the over-all seismic response of the bridge.

-The bridges designed in two construction methods.
-The west part of the bridges – cast-in-place Incremental launching.
+The bridges were designed for two construction methods.
+The western part of the bridges was cast in-situ Incremental launching.

-The east part of the bridges – Precast Balanced Cantilever Method of construction.
-The maximum length of a segment in the incremental launching method is 22.5 m.
-The length of a typical segment in the balanced cantilever method is 3 m.
+The eastern part of the bridges was constructed using the Precast Balanced Cantilever method.
+The maximum length of a segment in the incremental launching method is 22.5m.
+The length of a typical segment in the balanced cantilever method is 3m.